 The good news is that Mastiff Pug Mixes are intelligent dogs.
 However, that intelligence level comes with a bit of stubbornness.
 These mixes know what they want and they are very likely to push any boundaries that you have set.

 Shorter training sessions are best for keeping these dogs’ attention.
 As a mixture of two naturally curious breeds, these mixes get distracted easily.
-You want your dog to learn, of course, but you don’t want the lessons becoming tedious.
+You want your dog to learn, of course, but you don’t want the lessons to become tedious.

 Positive reinforcement will make a difference in how these dogs respond to training.
 Giving generous praise when your dog does what you ask will help it see what you expect.
 Avoiding harsh punishments is essential to maintaining the dog’s trust.